-It’s only to be expected that Petersham Nurseries has lost a little something on its journey from bucolic Richmond to Covent Garden, but it has gained plenty in the process too, namely a wine merchant’s, café-bar (La Goccia), florist’s, delicatessen and sun-dappled courtyard.
-The business started in 2004 as a shabby-chic garden centre but is now a ‘lifestyle brand’, with the Petersham (the complex’s more formal restaurant) at its apogee.
+This “stunning” offshoot of Richmond’s Petersham Nurseries has gained plenty of attributes since its arrival in Covent Garden – namely a wine merchant’s, café-bar (La Goccia), florist’s, delicatessen and sun-dappled courtyard.
+The business started in 2004 as a shabby-chic garden centre but is now a ‘lifestyle brand’, with The Petersham (the complex’s more formal restaurant) at its apogee.

-Living the dream here is an expensive business, so dip a toe in first with the £29.50 pre-theatre menu and order carefully from the all-Italian wine list.
+Readers are also enamoured of pretty desserts such as blood orange jelly with Cocci vermouth and winter violas, while a plate of clementine and rosemary truffles makes the perfect finale.
+Sadly, living the dream here is an expensive business, so dip a toe in first with the pre-theatre menu and order carefully from the all-Italian wine list.